NHOrus/srwq-compilation/episode-10.md

 Tetsuya Onodera goes over the plan one more time.
 "The Kurogane strikes first in the west, followed by the Giest in the south.
 We suppress the EFA forces, forces them to draw back their forces.
 Then the Hiryu breaks north, and makes a run to the Canadian border.
 With the EFA lines pressed in 3 areas, Axel should be able to get his men out on the Trilobite heading west into this... desert region."

 Axel smirks.
 "It's called the Elpis Wastes.
 The DC took two colonies that the EFA wrecked during the Suppression, Hope and Elpis, and sent them towards the surface to take out Geneva and Langley Base.
-Neither came within a hundred miles of their target, but they still caused some mighty bits of devestation.
+Neither came within a hundred miles of their target, but they still caused some mighty bits of devastation.
 Seems your world got the soft version of the DC War..."

 The tension in the meeting room increases another notch, if that were possible